 - Low birth weight.

 - Serious bleeding after the birth.

 - Hypothyroid coma (myxoedema coma) is a very rare complication.

 However, with treatment, the outlook (prognosis) is excellent.
 With treatment, symptoms usually go and you are very unlikely to develop any complications.

 Who develops hypothyroidism?

-About 1 in 50 women and about 1 in 1,000 men develop an underactive thyroid gland (hypothyroidism) at some time in their lives.
+Having an underactive thyroid gland (hypothyroidism) is ten times more common in women than it is in men.
+In the UK, around 1-2 in 100 people have hypothyroidism.
 It most commonly develops in adult women and becomes more common with increasing age.
 However, it can occur at any age and can affect anyone.